XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/rare/elytra.md

 *Elytras* are rare wings found in [*End Ships*](../world/structures.md#end_ship).

-Can be equipped in the chestplate slot and allows you to fly!
+Can be equipped in the chestplate slot and allows you to glide!

 You can use *Firework Rockets* as a speed boost!